fastforwardlabs/blog/content/posts/2020-11-15-representation-learning-101-for-software-engineers.md

 ##### Figure 5: Screenshots from a web application we built that allows you to explore semantic search query results, explore a visualization of embeddings and perform live search.
 Full source code [here](https://github.com/fastforwardlabs/imageanalysis_cml).

-To demonstrate how representations can be used for a concrete task, let us consider the task of semantic image search.
-We define semantic search as follows
+To demonstrate how representations can be used for a concrete task, let us consider the task of semantic image search (also known as content based retrieval, image retrieval, reverse image search).
+We define semantic search as follows:

 <div style="border-bottom: 1px dashed grey; background-color:#E5E5E5; padding: 10px; margin-bottom:10px">
  Given a dataset of existing images, and a new arbitrary image (query image), find a subset of images from the dataset that are most similar to the query image.